 Instructions

-- Pan: pour mixture into prepared pan and press evenly.
+- Pour mixture into prepared pan and press evenly.

-- Bake: bake for 14-16 minutes until firm and toothpick comes out mostly clean.
+- Bake for 14-16 minutes until firm and toothpick comes out mostly clean.

 Notes